richardbergquist/java-multicodec/Readme.md

 | p256_pub | 0x1200 | 0x00          | 0xA1E9D3D8EC | 0x00120000A1E9D3D8EC | 0x [00][1200][00] [A1E9D3D8EC] -> p256_pub |

-Pros
+##### Pros
-- Codec prefixes are explicit and unambiguous
+- Codec prefixes are explicit and unambiguous.
-- Non-breaking change for the in-use single byte codecs
+- Non-breaking change for the in-use single byte codecs.
 - Does not rely on clever implicit rules to stagger codec selections that will be easily broken.
-- Does not need a large reassignment exercise of multibyte codecs
+- Does not need a large reassignment exercise of the multibyte codecs.
 - The impact is limited only to multibyte codecs, which are mostly in draft status.

-Cons
+##### Cons
-- Any existing multibyte codecs implementations must adopt the rule
+- Any existing multibyte codecs implementations must adopt the rule.

-Recommendation:
+##### Recommendation:
 - Recommended as most viable.
 - Does not break most permanent implementations.
-Ring fences change to the more problematic multibyte codecs that are in draft.
+- Ring fences change to the more problematic multibyte codecs that are in draft.